Scale in .NET MAUI Linear Gauge (SfLinearGauge)

 • Thickness – Customizes the thickness of the scale track.

-• Fill – Customizes the color of the scale track with a solid color.
+• Fill – Customizes the color of the scale track with any Brush (solid or gradient).

 • GradientStops - Customizes the color of the scale track with a gradient.